fxckgfw/shadowsocks-wiki/Troubleshooting.md

-* With the proxy set, I failed to load some websites, while the other websites seem normal
+* With the proxy set, I failed to load some websites, while the other websites seem OK
     Check the logs of local.py.
-If you see only IP addresses instead of hostnames, your may have suffered DNS spoofing, but your browser hasn't been configured to let the proxy resolve DNS.
+If you only find IP addresses instead of hostnames, your may be suffering DNS spoofing.
+Your should configure your browser to let the proxy resolve server names.
-    To configure DNS properly, you can simply install **FoxyProxy or Autoproxy for Firefox, ProxySwitchy or SwitchySharp for Chrome**.
+    To configure DNS properly, you can simply install **ProxySwitchy or SwitchySharp for Chrome, FoxyProxy or Autoproxy for Firefox**.
 They will configure your browser automatically.
     Or you can change network.proxy.socks_remote_dns into true in about:config page if you use Firefox.
 * I can't load any websites, and the log prints `mode != 1`
     Make sure proxy protocol is set to Socks5, not Socks4 or HTTP.